datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 -  Support will be more efficient.

-In Sesam we focus on naming pipes, datasets and systems in way that explains the function of that specific structure.
-The following points are the naming rules Sesam suggests you follow when constructing your integration flows.
+In Sesam we focus on naming pipes, datasets and systems in way that explains the function of specific components.
+The following points are the naming rules Sesam suggests you follow when constructing your integrations.

 **Systems**

 A system name should describe the source/target system from the customers perspective, not from Sesam’s perspective.
-If a customer has employee data inside a HR system named “HR”, but the data from “HR” is supplied by an API provider called “API provider”, the Sesam system should be named “hr”.
+If a customer has employee data inside a HR system named "HR", but the data from "HR" is supplied by an API provider called "API provider", the Sesam system should be named ``hr``.

 The same rule applies if the HR data was populated in a database which Sesam connects to.
 Naming the system after the database might seem intuitive at first glance but naming from the customers perspective makes communication and troubleshooting much easier in the long run.

 **Pipes**

 *Inbound pipes:*

-Inbound pipes should be named according to endpoint/table they connect to in the source system and prefixed with the source system name such that there is a clear and intuitive way of tracking their content.
-Let us use the same example as for naming system.
-I this case the HR system in the previous example populate its data in two tables: employee and department.
-Our two inbound pipes connecting to the two tables containing HR data will therefore be named “hr-employee” and “hr-department”.
-The system name prefixed highlights that the HR system is upstream from the pipes.
+Inbound pipes should be named according to the endpoint/table they connect to in the source system and prefixed with the source system name such that there is a clear and intuitive way of tracking their content.
+Let us use the same example as for naming a system.
+The HR system in the previous example populate its data in two tables: employee and department.

+Our two inbound pipes connecting to the two tables containing HR data will therefore be named ``hr-employee`` and ``hr-department``.
+The pipe prefix ``hr-`` highlights that the "HR" system is upstream from the pipes.

 *Global pipes:*

-Global pipes should be named according to the semantic relation connecting the datasets used as the global pipes source and prefixed with “global”.
-These semantic relations may vary between projects and customers, but some are generally always occurring such as global-person, global-company, global-customer or global-project.
+Global pipes should be named according to the semantic relation connecting the datasets used as the global pipes source and prefixed with ``global-``.
+These semantic relations may vary between projects and customers, but some are generally always occurring such as ``global-person``, ``global-company``, ``global-customer`` or ``global-project``.

 *Preparation pipes:*

-Preparation pipe naming can be more diverse but should explain the type of data it transforms as well as the target system.
-If the inbound pipe importing a table “person” from a system “HR” is named “hr-person", the corresponding preparation pipe preparing data to be pushed to the table “person” should be named “person-hr".
-We use the system name as a postfix in this case to highlight the fact that this data has the HR system down-stream.
-In many cases you might require several preparations pipes between the global pipe and the endpoint pipe.
-In these cases, in addition to the type of data transformed as the downstream target system, the pipe name should reflect the functionality of that specific preparation pipe.
-As an example, if a preparation pipe splits entities into child entities, the children functionality should be part of the pipe name i.e., “person-child-hr".
+Preparation pipe naming can be more diverse but should be prefixed by the type of data it transforms as well as the designated target system.
+If the inbound pipe which imports the table "person" from a system “HR” is named ``hr-person``, the corresponding preparation pipe preparing data to be pushed to the table “person” should be named ``person-hr``.

+We use the system name as a postfix in this case to highlight the fact that this pipe has the ``hr`` system down-stream.

+In many cases you might require several preparation pipes between the global pipe and the endpoint pipe.
+In these cases, in addition to the type of data transformed and the downstream target system, the pipe name should reflect the functionality of that specific preparation pipe.
+As an example, if a preparation pipe splits entities into child entities, the children functionality should be part of the pipe name i.e. ``person-child-hr``.

 *Outbound pipes:*

-An outbound pipe should have the same name as the name of the pipe generating the outbound pipe’s source dataset, only postfixed with “endpoint” i.e., “person-child-hr-endpoint”.
+An outbound pipe should have the same name as the name of the pipe generating the outbound pipe’s source dataset, only postfixed with ``-endpoint`` i.e., ``person-child-hr-endpoint``.

 The following flow shows a typical Sesam flow with each pipe’s preferred name with an example: